 '''

-add done callback(callable)
+add_done_callback (callable, inCallbackType='standard', inCallbackGroup=None)

 '''

 Attach a callable to the future that will be called when the future is cancelled or finishes running.
 Callable will be called with the future as its only argument.

 Added callables are called in the order that they were added and are always called in a thread belonging to the process that added them.
 If the callable raises an Exception then it will be logged and ignored.
 If the callable raises another BaseException then behavior is not defined.